raymondaalvarez/AirBnb/README.md

-STILL UNDER CONSTRUCTION

-Overview
-This Airbnb project helped me understand the layering of different .NET solutions into one.
-This project seprates into business, business interfaces, repositories, repository interfaces, entities and ties it all together with an API.
+Gain insights into integrating various .NET solutions into a cohesive system.
+The business logic is organized into distinct layers, including business interfaces, repositories, repository interfaces, entities, and an API.